Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Previous works

 \section{Previous works}

 In this section, we describe the previous works closely related to our work.

 Image registration have been widely studied by different research groups.
-Surveys on the existing image registration approaches can be found in \cite{Zitova03,Crum04,Klein09}.
+Surveys on the existing image registration approaches can be found in \cite{Zitova03,Crum04,Klein09,ZJ17}.
 In particular, one common approach for guaranteeing the accuracy of the registration is to make use of landmark constraints.
 Bookstein \cite{Bookstein78,Bookstein91,Bookstein99} proposed the unidirectional landmark thin-plate spline (UL-TPS) image registration.
 In \cite{Johnson02}, Johnson and Christensen presented a landmark-based consistent thin-plate spline (CL-TPS) image registration algorithm.
 In \cite{Joshi00}, Joshi et al. proposed the Large Deformation Diffeomorphic Metric Mapping (LDDMM) for registering images with a large deformation.
 In \cite{Glaunes04,Glaunes08}, Glaun\`es et al. computed large deformation diffeomorphisms of images with prescribed displacements of landmarks.

 A few works on image triangulations have been reported.
 In \cite{Gee94}, Gee et al. introduced a probabilistic approach to the brain image matching problem and described the finite element implementation.
 In \cite{Kaufmann13}, Kaufmann et al. introduced a framework for image warping using the finite element method.
 The triangulations are created using the Delaunay triangulation method \cite{Shewchuk96} on a point set distributed according to variance in saliency.
 In \cite{Lehner07,Lehner08}, Lehner et al. proposed a data-dependent triangulation scheme for image and video compression.
-Recently, a commercial triangulation image generator called DMesh \cite{dmesh} has been designed.
+Recently, Yun \cite{dmesh} designed a triangulation image generator called DMesh based on the Delaunay triangulation method \cite{Shewchuk96}.